marema31/kamino/docs/sync.md

 ## replace
 This filter will replace the value of columns, impacted columns and the values to be replaced by are listed as a dictionary in the `mparameters` attribute.
 The replacement value can be a Golang template able to accesses environment variables througth `{{ index .Environments "VARIABLE_NAME" }}`.

+## sed
+This filter will modify the value of columns, impacted columns and the modification expression to be applied by are listed as a dictionary in the `mparameters` attribute.
+The expression value is using [Golang regular expression](https://github.com/google/re2/wiki/Syntax) in form `s/PATTERN_TO_FOUND/REPLACE_VALUE/`.

 ## Skip queries
 In _apply_ mode, Kamino use the `queries` parameter for each selected datasource before executing the migration to determine if the step for this datasource should be skipped.
 This behavior is disable by using the `--force` CLI flags.